jolicode/Alloy-PullToRefresh/README.md

 ## Description
 The Titanium ALloy **Badass PullToRefresh** widget allows to refresh the page with a pull down when using a **ListView**.
 Available for **iOS and Android**, without any dependencie.
 For iOS we use [the native refreshControl](http://docs.appcelerator.com/titanium/3.0/#!/api/Titanium.UI.RefreshControl), and for Android it's a custom pull to refresh.
-The header pull view is personalizable.
+The header pull view is personalizable and can be in multiples languages.

 ## Overview